netxms/netxms-doc/admin/appendix.rst

     - The number of threads used to perform delayed writes to database.
     - 1
     - Yes
-  * - NumberOfTopologyPollers
+  * - NumberOfDataCollectors
-    - The number of threads used for collecting network topology information.
+    - The number of threads used for data collection.
-    - 10
+    - 25
     - Yes
   * - NumberOfUpgradeThreads
     - The number of threads used to perform agent upgrades (i.e. maximum number of parallel upgrades).